christianityorigins/website/blog/_posts/2015-01-01-ethnic-particularism.md

 **Conclusion**

-Importantly, ethnic particularism doesn't require you to like your fellow Europeans or feel kinship with them.
-It's condition-based, and ethnically particular—you'd apply the same logic to any population.
+Ethnic particularism does not require liking your fellow Europeans or feeling any broad kinship with them.
+It is modular, conditional, and narrowly ethnic: you advocate for your specific people—or your own ancestral mix, such as Celto-Germanic or Anglo-Slavic—while applying the same logic to any population.

-You only need to admit universalism has hard limits when existential stakes appear — and that ethnic particularism is the only framework letting Europeans defend themselves without starring as the villains in someone else’s redemption fantasy.
+In this sense, ethnic particularism is cold and instrumental rather than romantic and is precisely what defeats universalism's grip (appointed representatives and internal moral police).
+You advocate for your specific group's interests because you occupy that structural position and it serves your material outcomes.
+It operates on enlightened self-interest and pattern recognition, not sentimentality.